 The History of Promise Rings

 According to Khordipour, the concept of promise rings dates back to the Roman era.
-Romans were required to wait a certain amount of time before marrying, and they gave rings as a sign of commitment during that period.
+He says the Romans were required to wait a certain amount of time before marrying, and they gave rings as a sign of commitment during that period.

 Next came the more romantic posy ring in the 14th century, which was worn as a symbol of affection between lovers.
-Sometimes spelled posey or poesy, the posy ring was a band engraved with a short poetic phrase (often written in Latin or French) to signify romantic feelings.
-In the 19th century, acrostic rings cleverly spelled out words like “regard” and “dearest” in gemstones. (“Regard” was communicated with ruby, emerald, garnet, amethyst, ruby, and diamond, while “dearest” consisted of a diamond, emerald, amethyst, ruby, emerald, sapphire, and tourmaline.)
+Also spelled "posey" or "poesy," the posy ring was a band engraved with a short poetic phrase (often written in Latin or French) to signify romantic feelings.
+In the 19th century, acrostic rings cleverly spelled out words like "regard" and "dearest" in gemstones. ("Regard" was communicated with a ruby, emerald, garnet, amethyst, ruby, and diamond, while "dearest" consisted of a diamond, emerald, amethyst, ruby, emerald, sapphire, and tourmaline.)

 The promise ring as a pre-engagement ring is a more modern concept.
 As courtships have grown longer, people have come to give promise rings as a sort of midway guarantee.
 “These days, what you’re saying with a promise ring is eventually we’ll get married, but as of now we’re not ready,” says Khordipour.
 “It gives both parties reassurance that the relationship will keep going.”

 The short answer is: there is no answer!
 Like engagement rings, promise rings are available in a variety of styles.
 The ring should be tailored to the wearer’s individual taste but not be so over-the-top that it can’t be worn every day.
 Here are some popular trends in promise ring styles: